 Darlington is a tiny town located in the state of Maryland.
 With a population of 418 people and two constituent neighborhoods, Darlington is the 253rd largest community in Maryland.
-Darlington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Darlington was built prior to World War II, making it one of the older and more historic towns in the country.

-Darlington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Darlington is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Darlington who work in office and administrative support (28.14%), sales jobs (9.96%), and personal care services (8.23%).
+Unlike some towns, Darlington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Darlington are a mix of both white- and blue-collar jobs.
+Overall, Darlington is a town of professionals, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Darlington who work in office and administrative support (14.72%), sales jobs (14.38%), and legal occupations (11.71%).

 Because of many things, Darlington is a great place for families with children to consider.
 First of all, many other families with children live here, making Darlington a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Darlington has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Darlington’s overall crime rate is lower than average for the country.

-Darlington is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Darlington doesn't have a public transportation system that people use for their commute.

-The per capita income in Darlington in 2010 was $26,982, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
-This equates to an annual income of $107,928 for a family of four.
+The per capita income in Darlington in 2018 was $47,867, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $191,468 for a family of four.
 However, Darlington contains both very wealthy and poor people as well.

 The people who call Darlington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Darlington residents report their race to be White.
-Important ancestries of people in Darlington include German, Irish, Scots-Irish, and Italian.
+The greatest number of Darlington residents report their race to be White, followed by Native American.
+Important ancestries of people in Darlington include German, Irish, English, Dutch, and African.

 The most common language spoken in Darlington is English.
-Other important languages spoken here include African languages and Hebrew.
+Other important languages spoken here include Greek and Italian.